top of page

 [light] and decrease in value as they descend towards black [dark].

-The Art Of Graduate Blending
+The Art of Graduate Blending

 Graduate Tone Blending